equinor/radix-cli/README.md

 ### Available commands

 ```
-  build       Will trigger build of a Radix application
+  build-deploy       Will trigger build of a Radix application
   get-context        Gets current context (used in interactive mode)
   help               Help about any command
   list               Lists Radix resources
   set-context        Sets the context to be either production, playground or development (used in interactive mode)
 ```

 ### Global command arguments